Two Fatah members shot dead as armed rivals continue to roam the streets.

 “We bless and support this agreement.
 After one hour, it will take effect.”

 Fighting had continued in Gaza during the day on Wednesday and there was little evidence to suggest that Hamas or Fatah forces had begun to withdraw from the streets.

 One Fatah spokesman, Tawfiq Abu Khoussa, said: “Unless Hamas stops its violations, the second agreement … could be in danger.”

-Palestinian sources said they expected Abbas to hold a long-awaited meeting with Ehud Olmert, the Israeli prime minister, in the next few days.
+Palestinian sources said they expected Abbas to hold a long-awaited meeting with Olmert in the next few days.

 While such a meeting would be seen as a possible spur to reviving peace talks between Israel and Abbas, Olmert has said the Palestinians could expect little until a soldier held captive in Gaza since June was freed.